PhiBabin/Redox-Lipo-Adapter/BUILD.md

 If you're building the right hand Redox, make the battery wire go towards the right.
 If you're building the left hand Redox, do the opposite.

 #### Testing
-Check that when the USB is plugged in, the LED lights up.
-Check that when the USB is not plugged in, the battery is providing power: the voltage between BAT+ and ground should be the same as between test point TP1 and the ground; and you should also see 3V between the holes on either side of the board and the ground.
+ - Check that when the USB is plugged in, the LED lights up.
+ - Check that when the USB is not plugged in, the battery is providing power:
+   - the voltage between BAT+ and ground should be the same as between test point TP1 and the ground;
+   - And you should also see 3V between the holes on either side of the board and the ground;

-Check that battery charging works: have the battery discharged to a voltage of less than 4.1V.
+ - Check that battery charging works: have the battery discharged to a voltage of less than 4.1V.
 Plug in the USB and check after half an hour if the voltage has increased.

 ### Soldering QUASO to Redox
 1. Unsolder the coin cell holder from the Redox keyboard.
 Make sure to not use too much force when removing the holder.
 2. Remove excess solder using a soldering wick.
 3. Align the three holes on the QUASO to the pad on the Redox.
 Version 1.0 of the Quaso PCB doesn't sit flush with the border of the Redox PCB.
 <img src="pictures/unsoldered_pcb.png" alt="Unsoldered QUASO PCB on top of a unsoldered redox PCB" width="700">

-1. Once you're satisfied with the alignment, solder it to the PCB starting with the two 3V output holes.
+4. Once you're satisfied with the alignment, solder it to the PCB starting with the two 3V output holes.
 They don't have a ground plane, so they're much easier to solder first.
-2. Solder the center ground hole.
+5. Solder the center ground hole.

 #### Testing
  - Test that you're getting 3V on the pin of the power switch.